 BIO

-Photography, for me, is less about capturing appearances than it is about excavating presence.
-My work begins with light and shadow, but it always arrives at the question of memory: what is preserved, what is forgotten, and how images shape the way we carry our stories forward.
+• Photography, for me, is less about appearances than about excavating presence.
+My work begins with light and shadow, but it always returns to memory: what is preserved, what is forgotten, and how images shape the way we carry our stories forward.
+I work at the intersection of portraiture, social narrative, and long-form projects, creating spaces where individuals and communities—often overlooked or marginalized—can be seen, heard, and remembered on their own terms.

-Influenced by the clarity and intensity of Robert Mapplethorpe, Richard Avedon, and Irving Penn, I approach portraiture and still life with a dramatic, pared-down aesthetic—often one or two lights, shallow depth of field, and deliberate use of contrast.
-In this stripped-back space, every gesture, every silence, every shadow begins to speak.
+Influenced by the clarity and intensity of Robert Mapplethorpe, Richard Avedon, and Irving Penn, I approach portraiture and still life with a dramatic, pared-down aesthetic—often one or two lights, shallow depth of field, and deliberate contrast.
+In this stripped-back space, every gesture, silence, and shadow begins to speak.
 I am drawn to the tension between intimacy and distance, between isolation and connection, and the way photography can hold both at once.

-At its core, my work is not message-driven but purpose-driven: an ongoing attempt to see the world with honesty, to sit with its contradictions, and to transform moments of solitude and struggle into images of dignity and meaning.
-Every photograph I make carries something of myself—sometimes clarity, sometimes mystery, but always a reflection of the human need to be remembered.
+Conceptually, my work explores resilience, vulnerability, and the traces of personal and collective history that live in the body.
+It is purpose-driven rather than message-driven, seeking not to instruct but to witness: to sit with contradictions, solitude, and struggle, and transform them into images that carry dignity and meaning.
+Every photograph I make carries a piece of myself—sometimes clarity, sometimes mystery—but always reflects the human need to be remembered.

 Photo by Jessica Taylor